exosphere-project/exosphere/README.md

 Note:

-- Currently only tested with MacOS - need testing and instructions for Linux & Windows.
+- Currently only tested with MacOS and Linux (Ubuntu 16.04) - need testing and instructions for Windows.
 - Add instructions for [code signing](https://www.electron.build/code-signing)